 10. This is a lot of info!
 Should I take a guided tour or go solo?

 Both options have their advantages.
 Joining a group or taking a private tour removes a lot of preparation and research from your side.
 There’s no need to worry about the rental and getting back to your car, and the guide knows all the great hidden places to take you.
 If that sounds good to you, you can click here for guided kayaking tours.

 If you’re craving the freedom to explore, adventuring solo may be more your style.
 Travel at your own pace in solitude.

 11. I’ve read all I need!
 What kind of trips can I take?

 Luckily, the endless possibilities of sea kayaking mean all kinds of trips are out there.
-From his excursions, Michal recommends the incredible destinations of Alaska, New Zealand, Florida, Hawaii, and Costa Brava near Barcelona.
+From his excursions, Michal recommends the incredible destinations of Alaska, New Zealand, Florida, Hawaii, and Kayaking and Snorkeling in Costa Brava near Barcelona.

 If you take a guided tour, you can paddle through city centers, like this tour in Prague’s gorgeous Old Town.
 Other tours can focus more on nature, like this trip out at sea to swim with dolphins in Tenerife.
 A trip through the Stockholm Archipelago lets you experience nature, unlike any boat tour.

 However you decide to sea kayak, we can guarantee you’ll have a memorable experience out on the water.